 Return to On-site Working - Staff guidance

 Summary guidance to support University staff in preparing for their return to on-site working.
-This is subject to change according to Government advice and as the situation moves towards a "new normal".
-Anyone who is able to work from home should continue to do so.
+This is subject to change according to Government advice and as the situation moves towards a 'new normal'.

 This information supplements the explanation of the University's Return to On-Site Working progamme, and is designed to help staff understand when, how and how safely they can return to working in University buildings.